omeka/classic-enduser/docs/Plugins/Geolocation.md

 For both types of maps:

 - **Zoom range**: **Min Zoom** and **Max Zoom** can help you narrow down the browsing area to the area of your custom overlay, or a relevant area within it.
 - **Attribution**: Provide attribution text for the custom map.
 This text will appear in the bottom right corner of the map, alongside the credits for the base map you have chosen.
-This field will accept HTML and you can provide a link around your text.

 ![A map using the "Ocean Basemap" with the US Drought Monitor map overlay, as described above, and a cluster of 4 map pins.
 The overlay attribution reads "US Drought Monitor".](../doc_files/plugin_images/geolocation_overlay.png)